“We Started the Revolution”

 What is a Check Book IRA?

 It is a combination of a Self Directed IRA owning an LLC (Limited Liability Company) and you being the manager.
 We use an LLC because it is a business entity that is a cross between a corporation and a partnership and is the PERFECT investment vehicle for your IRA!
 There are no tax returns to file nor any meetings, minutes or resolutions required.
-With a New Mexico LLC there’s no annual report or fee due.
+Annual reporting is dependent on what state you set LLC up in.
+We set them up in all 50 states.

 The IRA will own 100% of the LLC and this makes it a “flow through” tax entity.
 This means the owner, or the IRA, pays the taxes.
 The LLC itself will not pay any taxes, rather, it’s the owner of the LLC that is liable.
 But in this case, the owner is your IRA.
 So, if the LLC has earned the profits they pass to the IRA and there’s no tax until you take an IRA distribution.